raghav-karn/aerosol/README.md

 ![Step 4](images/dwd4.png)
 5. There you have it—Aerosol has been installed on your browser.
 Enjoy!

-## 🧠 The Science Behind It

-Aerosol uses peer-reviewed research from the University of California, Berkeley that established the relationship between PM2.5 exposure and cigarette smoking:

-> "One cigarette is equivalent to an air pollution PM2.5 of 22 μg/m³ for 24 hours"

-We use this formula along with current AQI readings to calculate your "cigarette exposure" from ambient air pollution.

 ## 💡 How to Use

 ### 1️⃣ Toggle the extension